Queen Margaret Tudor of Scotland

-Margaret Tudor (28 November 1489 – 18 October 1541) was Queen of Scots from 1503 until 1513 as the wife of King James IV of Scotland and then, after her husband died fighting the English, she became regent for their son James V of Scotland from 1513 until 1515.
-She was born at Westminster Palace as the elder surviving daughter of King Henry VII of England and Elizabeth of York, and granddaughter of Margaret Beaufort, Edward IV of England and Scotland, which a century later resulted in the Union of the Crowns.
+Margaret Tudor (28 November 1489 – 18 October 1541) was Queen of Scots from 1503 until 1513 by marriage to James IV of Scotland and then, after her husband died fighting the English, she became regent for their son James V of Scotland from 1513 until 1515.
+She was born at Westminster Palace as the eldest daughter of King Henry VII of England and Elizabeth of York, and granddaughter of Margaret Beaufort, Edward IV of England and Scotland, which a century later resulted in the Union of the Crowns.
 As queen dowager she married Archibald Douglas, 6th Earl of Angus.
 After they were divorced, she married Henry Stewart, 1st Lord Methven.
 Margaret Tudor had several pregnancies, but most of her children died young or were stillborn.
 Through her first and second marriages, respectively, Margaret was the grandmother of both Mary, Queen of Scots, and Mary's second husband, Lord Darnley.
-Margaret's marriage to James IV linked the royal houses of England and Scotland, which a century later resulted in the Union of the Crowns; though it was intended that her famous younger brother Henry VIII, would be the main royal line of descent it is actually Margaret's heirs that became the royal bloodline.
+Margaret's marriage in 1503 to James IV linked the royal houses of England and Scotland, which a century later resulted in the Union of the Crowns; though it was intended that her famous younger brother Henry VIII, would be the main royal line of descent it is actually Margaret's heirs that became the royal bloodline.
 Upon his ascent to the English throne, Margaret's great-grandson, James VI and I, was the first person to be monarch of both Scotland and England after Elizabeth I died childless.DbPedia

 Commemorated on 1 plaque